Divorce Law in Nashville, Tennessee

 the terms of the divorce, use the uncontested approach.
 For couples that

-cannot agree, the best option is to battle their divorce in court the
+cannot agree, the best option is to pursue their divorce in court the

 Grounds for Divorce

-Tennessee recognizes two separate types of divorces: no-fault divorces
+Tennessee recognizes two separate types of divorces: no-fault and/or irreconcilable

 The fault-based grounds for divorce in Tennessee are as follows: